ARCTraining/hpc2-software/book/course/containers.md

 One of the problems with running software on different systems is that it can be hard work recreating the software environment across systems, where you may be running a different distribution.
-By using a container, you can spend the effort once to create the software environment, and then share that image and use it on quite different systems.
+By using a container, you can spend the effort once to create the software environment, and share that image and use it on quite different systems.
 By also publishing the recipe, you make it very clear how you created this software environment, making it much easier to update this in future.